- Getting Started

 If the proposed project involves the services of university personnel overseas, the PI should submit an informational copy to the Director of International Programs.

 A UW-Platteville Transmittal Form must accompany all proposals for extramural support for Sponsored Projects.
-The form is available in the Office of Research and Sponsored Programs, 516/517 Pioneer Tower, 608.342.1456.
+The form is available in the Office of Research and Sponsored Programs, 5th Floor Pioneer Tower, 608.342.1456 or in the Quick Links section of the Home page.
 Signatures on this form must be obtained from the chair of the PI's department, dean of the college, director of the Office of Research and Sponsored Programs and the Provost and Vice Chancellor.
+At minimum it is advised to include an abstract and the budget when routing the Transmittal Form for signatures.
 When applicable, additional signatures may be required from either the chair of the Institutional Review Board for Human Subjects, the chair of the Animal Care and Use Committee, or the Assistant Vice Chancellor of Information Services.
 The completion of the transmittal form assures that appropriate officials have reviewed and approved the proposal in accordance with university and supporting agency regulations and it provides a record of the transaction.
 See transmittal form.

 Financial Disclosure Form